woodnsec/IoT-Forensics/README.md

 Merit:
 - ubiquity of IoT devices
 - IoT is infecting critical industrial sectors
-- Having a standard for IoT forensics investigations could improve the quality and integrity of data gleaned during criminal investigations
+- Having a standard for IoT Forensics investigations could improve the quality and integrity of data gleaned during criminal investigations

 ideas:
-- Research traditional and IoT forensics
+- Research traditional and IoT Forensics
 - Research the prevalence of IoT devices in industry and education
 - Differences and stuff
-- Issues with IoT forensics
+- Issues with IoT Forensics
-- Concerns with IoT forensics
+- Concerns with IoT Forensics
 - Hands on experimentation
 - Any devices we can get access to

 Goals and objectives:

 Living in the world of technology, the Internet of Things (IoT) is becoming more and more popular.
-The rise of IoT devices has shown to bring a new challenge to the field of forensics.
+The rise of IoT devices has shown to bring a new challenge to the field of Forensics.
 Our goal for this project will be to provide a review on the work done and provide hands on testing with devices we own.
 We will be incorporating any similarities of traditional forensic practices and see how the relate in the world of IoT.

 ### Summary